FarahElshenawi/EGY-Sentinel-AML/README.md

 EGY-Sentinel AML is an enterprise-grade anti-money laundering (AML) platform that combines graph-based intelligence, machine learning risk scoring, and agentic AI investigation to detect financial crime that traditional rule-based systems miss.

-Built by a 7-engineer team in a compressed 10-day academic capstone sprint.

 ---

 ## 🎯 The Problem